Zanthoxylum simulans – Szechuan Pepper tree seeds

 Description

+Zanthoxylum simulans is a hardy, deciduous shrub or small tree grown for its aromatic seed husks.
 Plants reach 3–6 metres in height, forming a dense, branching habit.
 They prefer full sun and well-drained soil, though they are adaptable to a range of conditions and tolerant of drought once established.
-Z. simulans is hardy to around –20°C, making it suitable for temperate areas of New Zealand with cool winters.
+Being hardy to around -20°C, makes it suitable for just about all areas of the country.

-This species is dioecious, meaning male and female flowers are borne on separate plants.
+It’s dioecious, meaning male and female flowers are borne on separate plants.
 For fruit production, both sexes must be present.
-When growing from seed, plant at least six to eight seedlings to increase the likelihood of getting both male and female plants and ensuring genetic diversity for successful pollination.
+When growing from seed, plant at least six to eight seedlings to increase the likelihood of getting both male and female plants to ensure successful pollination.

 Germination and Cold Stratification: